 The Joseph Andrew Rowe Water Resources Archives main content

-The Joseph Andrew Rowe Water Resources Archives began in 1999 with the donation of an exhaustive, lifetime collection of engineering and planning reports, technical journals, pamphlets, government documents, maps and aerial photos from Joseph Andrew Rowe, an engineer who specialized in water resources.
-The Archives have grown in the years since into a repository of important documents from throughout the state and now includes several important collections.
+The Joseph Andrew Rowe Water Resources Archives began in 1999, with the donation of an exhaustive, lifetime collection of engineering and planning reports, technical journals, pamphlets, government documents, maps and aerial photos from Joseph Andrew Rowe, an engineer who specialized in water resources.
+Since then, the Archives has grown into a repository of important documents from throughout the state.
+It now includes several important collections.

-The Archives' cornerstone collection from Joseph Andrew Rowe began with Joe's father, William Penn Rowe, who also was an engineer.
-Penn, as the elder Rowe was called, began the collection began in 1916 adding historical documents that dated back to the 1870's.
-The Collection continued to grow until the mid 1980's.
-At the end of Joe Rowe's career, he donated the collection to the San Bernardino County Museum where it remained until he transferred the records to the Pfau Library to be managed by the WRI.
-This collection is primarily related to the Santa Ana River and its tributaries, but includes areas throughout the state of California, including the Central Valley, Mojave River areas, and Los Angeles.
-In honor of an endowed gift to the WRI archives from Joe's daughters, Mary Ann McVey and Patricia Rowe Watt, the WRI archives were named the Joseph Andrew Rowe Water Resources Archives in 2009.
+The Archives' cornerstone collection from Joseph Andrew Rowe began with Joe's father, William Penn Rowe, who was also an engineer.
+Penn, as the elder Rowe was called, began the collection in 1916, adding historical documents that dated back to the 1870's.
+The Collection continued to grow until the mid-1980's.
+At the end of his career, Joe Rowe donated the collection to the San Bernardino County Museum, where it remained until the records were transferred to the Pfau Library to be managed by the Water Resources Institute (WRI).
+This collection is primarily relates to the Santa Ana River and its tributaries, but includes areas throughout the State of California, such as the Central Valley, Mojave River areas, and Los Angeles.
+In 2009, in honor of an endowed gift to the WRI Archives from Joe's daughters, Mary Ann McVey and Patricia Rowe Watt, the WRI Archives were named the Joseph Andrew Rowe Water Resources Archives .

-The Archives contain several collections important to Southern California.
+The Archives contains several collections that are important to Southern California.

-The WRI has also accepted a variety historically significant collections from a wide-ranging group of donors, including individuals and public agencies, elected officials, engineers, and businessmen including:
+The WRI has accepted a variety historically significant collections from a wide-ranging group of donors, including individuals and public agencies, elected officials, engineers, and businessmen, including:

 - Albert A. Webb Associates, who began their collection as an engineering firm that has been involved in nearly every water project in Riverside and San Bernardino County since the late 1930's.
-It includes engineer's reports, well records, State Water Project Reports, maps, and drawings from the 1950's to the mid 1980's.
+The collection includes Engineer's Reports, well records, State Water Project Reports, maps, and drawings from the 1950's through the mid-1980's

-- Bob Chesney, who began his collection as an engineer working on the construction of Davis Dam and serving on the Colorado River Salinity Commission for many years.
-It includes Colorado River salinity issues and state boundaries.
+- Bob Chesney, who began his collection as an engineer, working on the construction of Davis Dam and serving on the Colorado River Salinity Commission..
+The collection addresses Colorado River salinity issues and state boundaries.

-- Bob Holcomb, who began his collection as an attorney and Mayor of the City of San Bernardino who was an advocate for local control over water supplies during the 1960's.
-It includes a variety of documents about this period of history in the Upper Santa Ana Watershed and also includes an Oral History.
+- Bob Holcomb, who began his collection as an attorney and Mayor of the City of San Bernardino.
+He was an advocate for local control over water supplies during the 1960's..
+The collection includes a variety of period documents and an oral history about the Upper Santa Ana Watershed.

 - Bookman-Edmonston, who began their collection as one of the foremost water resources engineering firms in the United States.
-It includes unique engineering reports, San Gabriel Watermaster Reports, California State Project reports, maps, drawings, and a wide variety of engineering reports from the Colorado River to the Sacramento Delta.
+The collection includes unique engineering reports, San Gabriel Watermaster Reports, California State Project reports, maps, drawings, and a wide variety of engineering reports from the Colorado River to the Sacramento Delta.

 - California State Water Quality Control Board, Santa Ana Region donated its collection from the 1970's.
 It consists solely of aerial photographs of the Ontario area.

 - Dan Powers, who began his collection as an engineer with Edison working in the hydroelectric industry.
-It includes hydroelectric industry journals over a period of nearly four decades.
+The collection includes hydroelectric industry journalsthat cover a period of nearly four decades.

-- Earth Technology Corporation, who began their collection as an environmental consulting company.
-This collection is all of their documents pertaining to the closing of Military Bases in Southern California, especially in regards to water resources at those facilities.
+Earth Technology Corporation, who began its collection as an environmental consulting company.
+This collection consists of r documents pertaining to the closing of Military Bases in Southern California, especially regarding water resources at those facilities.
 It includes maps, aerial photos, technical reports, and other supporting documents from their research.

 - Ed Taylor, who began his collection as an attorney representing the City of Redlands in numerous lawsuits concerning the Santa Ana River.
-It contains a variety of legal documents.
+The collection contains a variety of legal documents.

 - Dr. Kent Schofield, who began his collection as a history Professor from CSUSB and was one of the founding members of the WRI.
-It includes textbooks, videos, books, personal papers, journals and maps.
+This collection includes textbooks, videos, books, personal papers, journals, and maps.

-- Natural Resources Conservation Service donated their collection from the 1980's.
-It includes a set of aerial photographs of San Timoteo Canyon.
+- Natural Resources Conservation Service donated its collection from the 1980's.
+The collection includes a set of aerial photographs of San Timoteo Canyon.

-- Ruben Ayala, who began his collection as a California State Senator serving as the Chair of the Senate Water and Agriculture Committee for many years.
-It includes papers from his time as Chair when the Peripheral Canal was proposed to the voters and defeated.
+- Ruben Ayala, who began his collection as a California State Senator, serving for many years as the Chair of the Senate Water and Agriculture Committee.
+The collection includes papers from his time as Chair, when the Peripheral Canal was proposed to the voters.
+The proposal was subsequently defeated.

 - San Bernardino County Flood Control, Water Resources Division donated its collection of historical maps, photos, graphs, reports, drawings, and graphs.
-It includes materials from the San Bernardino Public Works that pre-dated the Flood Control District created in 1939.
+The collection includes materials from the San Bernardino Public Works that pre-date the Flood Control District created in 1939.

-- Virginia Harshman, who began her collection as resident of Lytle Creek who wrote on the history of area in her book, The Story of Lytle Creek, a history of the area.
-Her husband, Walter Harshman, also worked for Fontana Union Water Company for many years.
-It includes historical documents and maps related to the Lytle Creek area, photos of the Fontana Union Water Company, and Virginia's book.
+- Virginia Harshman, who began her collection as resident of Lytle Creek, wrote about the history of the area in her book, The Story of Lytle Creek: A History of the Area.
+Her husband, Walter Harshman, worked for Fontana Union Water Company for many years.
+The collection includes historical documents and maps related to the Lytle Creek area, photos of the Fontana Union Water Company, and Virginia's book.

-The Aerial Photo Collection is part of the Joseph Andrew Rowe Water Resources Archives, which is located on the 4th floor of the Pfau Library in PL 401.
-The aerial photos were taken for projects that Hydrologist Penn Rowe worked on beginning in the late 1920's through the 1960's.
-They covered a variety of engineering water projects including flood control, water supply and for legal cases pertaining to water rights.
+The Aerial Photo Collection is part of the Joseph Andrew Rowe Water Resources Archives, which is located on the 4th floor of the Pfau Library in PL401.
+The aerial photos were taken for projects that Hydrologist Penn Rowe worked on, beginning in the late 1920's through the 1960's.
+They cover a variety of engineering water projects, including flood control, water supply and were used in legal cases pertaining to water rights.

-The photos cover a wide area of Southern California with a focus on the vicinity of San Bernardino and Riverside Counties, but also cover areas of Orange County, San Diego, Ventura, Santa Barbara and Los Angeles.
+The photos cover a wide area of Southern California, with a focus on the vicinity of San Bernardino and Riverside Counties, as well as areas of Orange County, San Diego, Ventura, Santa Barbara and Los Angeles.